Franco T.,

 Implementing this kind of model is hard.
 Really hard.

-You won’t get everything perfect immediately.
-Most organizations won’t fully implement all seven changes for months or even years.
-You’ll have legacy systems that simply can’t support these approaches.
-You’ll have business units that push back because it seems like too much friction.
+You are not going to get everything perfect right away.
+Most organizations will not fully implement all seven changes for months or even years.
+You will have legacy systems that simply cannot support these approaches.
+You will have business units that resist because it looks like too much friction.

 We always take a phased approach with clients.
 Start with your most critical assets.
 Build your identity foundation.
-Get your policies in place for high-value data.
+Put your policies for high-value data in place.
 Expand from there.

-And yes, you’ll likely run a hybrid environment for a while.
-Some systems under the new model, others still behind traditional controls.
-That's okay.
-It’s progress, and progress counts.
+And yes, you will probably run a hybrid environment for a while.
+Some systems in the new model, others still behind traditional controls.
+That is okay.
+It is progress, and progress counts.

 Why this matters beyond "better security"

-Here’s what we consistently see when clients make these changes:
+Here is what we keep seeing when clients make these changes:

 Better visibility.
-Suddenly, you actually know what’s happening in your environment.
-Who is accessing what, when, from where, on what device.
+Suddenly you actually know what is happening in your environment.
+Who is accessing what, when, from where, on which device.
 That visibility alone is incredibly valuable.

 More granular control.
-You can implement really nuanced access policies that align security with business needs.
-No more "all or nothing" network access decisions.
+You can implement truly nuanced access policies that align security with business requirements.
+No more "all-or-nothing" network access decisions.

 Improved compliance posture.
-When auditors ask "who has access to these sensitive data?" you can actually tell them.
+When auditors ask "who has access to this sensitive data?" you can actually tell them.
 With details.

 Reduced blast radius.
-If something goes wrong – and something always does eventually – the attacker can’t just freely move in your network.
+If something goes wrong—and something always goes wrong eventually—the attacker cannot simply move freely through your network.
 They hit barriers at every step.

 Where most organizations start (without drowning)

-If you look at this and think "this sounds overwhelming"... yeah, it can be.
+If you are looking at this and thinking "this sounds overwhelming"... yes, it can be.

-But here’s how we typically approach it with clients:
+But here is how we typically approach it with clients:

 Start with that inventory.
-You really can't skip this.
+You really cannot skip this.
 Understand what you have, where your crown jewels are, and where your biggest risks lie.

 Then focus on identity.
 Make your identity and access management foundation solid.
-This will be the cornerstone for everything else.
+That will be the cornerstone for everything else.

 From there, start implementing granular policies for your most sensitive resources.
-You don’t have to do everything at once.
+You do not have to do everything at once.
 Pick your highest-risk areas and build from there.

 The key is to have a roadmap.
-To know where you’re going, even if you’re doing it in phases.
+To know where you are going, even if you do it in phases.

 The bottom line

 Traditional perimeter security is broken.
-Not because the tools are bad, but because the underlying model no longer matches reality.
+Not because the tools are bad, but because the underlying model no longer fits reality.

 Your network is not a safe space.
-It hasn’t been for years.
-We’ve all just collectively pretended it is because changing our security models is hard and expensive.
+It has not been for years.
+We have all just collectively pretended otherwise because changing our security models is hard and expensive.

 But the cost of not changing?
-It's higher.
+It is higher.
 Much higher.

 The organizations we work with that have made these changes are not just more secure.
-They are more agile, they have better visibility, and they are better positioned for whatever comes next – whether it’s more cloud migration, more remote work, or completely new business models we haven’t yet thought of.
+They are more agile, they have better visibility, and they are better positioned for whatever comes next—whether that is more cloud migration, more remote work, or entirely new business models we have not thought of yet.

-The question isn’t really whether to make these changes.
-It's how fast you can start and what your roadmap looks like.
+The question is not really whether to make these changes.
+It is how quickly you can start and what your roadmap looks like.

-Because somewhere out there, an attacker is betting that you’re still working on the old model.
+Because somewhere out there, an attacker is betting that you are still operating with the old model.

 Ready to explore how a continuous verification model could work for your organization?
-We specialize in pragmatically helping businesses navigate this transition – aligning security improvements with business realities.
-Let's discuss what makes sense for your specific environment.
+We specialize in helping companies navigate this transition pragmatically—aligning security improvements with business realities.
+Let’s talk about what makes sense for your specific environment.